harsh98trivedi/Romeo-Redirect-Manager/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A modern, lightweight redirect manager.
-Redirect slugs to external URLs or internal posts with style, featuring a beautiful UI and 308 support.
+Manage your site's redirects with a modern, beautiful card-based interface.
+Supports 301, 302, 307, and 308 redirects with built-in hit counting and internal linking.

 == Description ==

+# Romeo Redirect Manager – The Modern Way to Manage WordPress Redirects

-**Romeo Redirect Manager** is the modern way to manage your WordPress redirects.
-Say goodbye to clunky, outdated interfaces.
-This plugin offers a sleek, card-based dashboard that makes managing your links a joy.
+**Romeo Redirect Manager** is a sleek, lightweight, and powerful solution for managing URL redirections on your WordPress site.

-Designed with performance and aesthetics in mind, Romeo Redirect Manager supports not just standard 301 and 302 redirects, but also the modern **308 Permanent Redirect**, ensuring your SEO is future-proof.

-= Key Features =

-* **Modern UI/UX** — A beautiful, React-inspired interface using native JavaScript (no heavy libraries).
-* **Visual Card Layout** — Manage redirects using clear, interactive cards instead of boring tables.
+Built for **SEO experts, bloggers, and developers**, it replaces clunky old tables with a beautiful **card-based dashboard** that makes managing links a joy.

+### Why Use Romeo Redirect Manager?

+**Modern Card UI**: Say goodbye to boring tables.
+Manage redirects with a visual, interactive card interface.
-* **308 Support** — Full support for 308 Permanent Redirects (Preserve Method), alongside 301, 302, and 307.
+**Full 308 Support**: Future-proof your SEO with modern **308 Permanent Redirects** (Preserve Method), alongside standard 301, 302, and 307.
-* **Instant Search** — Real-time searching of your redirects by slug or target URL.
+**Instant Search**: Filter through hundreds of redirects instantly by slug or target URL.
-* **Internal Linking** — Intelligent autocomplete search to easily redirect to your internal Posts and Pages.
+**Internal Linking**: Intelligent autocomplete lets you search and link to your existing Posts and Pages in seconds.
-* **Hit Counting** — Track how many times your redirects are used.
+**Hit Counting**: Built-in analytics tracker to see exactly how many times each redirect is used.
-* **Zero Bloat** — Lightweight and fast, keeping your site speed optimized.

-= HTTP Status Codes Explained =

-* **301 (Moved Permanently)** — Traditional permanent redirect for SEO.
-* **302 (Found)** — Temporary redirect, search engines keep original URL indexed.
-* **307 (Temporary Redirect)** — Temporary redirect that preserves the HTTP method.
-* **308 (Permanent Redirect)** — Modern permanent redirect that preserves the HTTP method (recommended).

-= Why Choose Romeo Redirect Manager? =

-* No bloated features you'll never use
-* Clean, modern interface that's a pleasure to work with
-* Built following WordPress coding standards
-* Zero external dependencies for maximum performance
-* Full compatibility with the latest WordPress version
+**Zero Bloat**: Native JavaScript, optimized database queries, and no heavy external dependencies.

+### Perfect For:

+- **SEO Specialists** — Fix broken links and optimize site structure with 301/308 redirects.
+- **Marketers** — Create short, memorable links (e.g., `/offer`) for social media campaigns.
+- **Bloggers** — Quickly fix typos or update old content URLs without losing traffic.
+- **Developers** — A clean, standardized code base that plays nicely with caching and other plugins.

+Complete control over your site's traffic flow, wrapped in a design you'll actually enjoy using.

 == Installation ==

-= From your WordPress dashboard =

-1. Go to **Plugins → Add New**.
-2. Search for **Romeo Redirect Manager**.
-3. Click **Install Now** and then **Activate**.

-= From WordPress.org =

-1. Download the plugin zip file.
-2. Go to **Plugins → Add New → Upload Plugin**.
-3. Upload the zip file and click **Install Now**.
-4. Activate the plugin.

-= Manual installation =

-1. Upload the `romeo-redirect-manager` folder to the `/wp-content/plugins/` directory.
+1. Upload the plugin folder to `/wp-content/plugins/romeo-redirect-manager/` or install via the Plugin Installer.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate through the "Plugins" menu.
-3. Click on "Romeo Redirect Manager" in the admin sidebar.
+3. Click on **Romeo Redirect Manager** in the admin sidebar.
-4. Start creating redirects!
+4. Click "Create New Redirect" to start adding your rules.

 == Frequently Asked Questions ==

-= What's the difference between 301 and 308 redirects? =
+= What is the difference between 301 and 308 redirects? =

-Both are permanent redirects, but 308 preserves the HTTP method (GET, POST, etc.) while 301 may change POST to GET.
-For most use cases, 308 is the modern recommended choice.
+Both are permanent redirects.
+However, **301** may change the HTTP method (e.g., POST becomes GET), while **308** preserves it.
+308 is the modern standard for permanent redirects.

+= Does this track how many people use the redirects? = Yes!
+Every redirect card shows a live "Hit Counter" so you can easily identify your most popular links.

-= Will this affect my site's performance? =
+= Will this slow down my website? =

-No!
-Romeo Redirect Manager is built with performance in mind.
-It uses native JavaScript with zero heavy dependencies and optimized database queries.
+No. Romeo Redirect Manager is built for performance.
+It uses lightweight native code and runs efficient database queries only when necessary.

-= Can I redirect to internal posts? =
+= Can I redirect to internal posts/pages easily? =

-Yes!
-The plugin includes an intelligent autocomplete feature that lets you search and select any post or page on your site as a redirect target.

-= Is this plugin compatible with caching plugins? =

-Yes, Romeo Redirect Manager works great alongside popular caching plugins.
-Redirects are processed at the PHP level before caching kicks in.

-= How do I track redirect usage? =

-Each redirect card displays a hit counter showing how many times it has been used.
-This helps you identify your most popular links.
+Yes.
+The "Target Type" selector allows you to choose "Internal Post" or "Internal Page", which gives you a search bar to instantly find any Page or Post on your site.

 == Screenshots ==

 1. **Dashboard** — The modern card-based redirect management interface.
 2. **Creator Panel** — Easily create new redirects with internal post search.
-3. **Search** — Instant filtering logic for finding your links.
+3. **Bulk Actions** — Bulk delete redirects.
+4. **Responsive** — Responsive design for all screen sizes.

 == Changelog ==

-= 1.0.0 =
+= 1.0.0 - 2025-12-27 =
 * Initial release.
 * Added support for 301, 302, 307, and 308 redirects.
 * Introduced modern card-based UI.
 * Real-time instant search functionality.
 * Internal post/page autocomplete linking.
 * Hit counting for redirect tracking.
-* Full WordPress coding standards compliance.
+* Responsive design for all screen sizes.
+* Bulk delete redirects.

 == Upgrade Notice ==